Marmatee/hexeniisite/README.md

 ## Next steps?
 - Make it work on Safari
+- Stop the techno rave glowing magic symbols in Edge

 ## Cosmetic stuff to be done
 - Record my own video for the background on index.html